 Consequently, Vanessa finds herself avoiding more situations for fear that she might have another panic attack.
 Her frequent panic attacks have spawned another anxiety condition known as agoraphobia.
 She becomes increasingly anxious the farther she gets from home.

 Vanessa is normally a fun-loving, outgoing woman who likes a good laugh.
 But now she feels the circle of her life becoming smaller and smaller.
-She is becoming depressed, grieving the loss of her life as it used to be.
+She is becoming depressed for two reasons.
+First, she is grieving the loss of her life as it used to be.
 Note the sequence.
-Her panic attacks led to agoraphobia, which led to a life-constricting depression.
+Her panic attacks led to agoraphobia (fear of going places), which led to a life-constricting depression.
+Second, the constant anxiety she feels is straining her nervous system to the max.
+Her nervous system is often tilting toward the burnout of a stress-induced depression.

 What Is a Panic Attack?